 I personally find Hyatt Hotels one of the top hotel brands in today’s market.
-And the Hyatt Gold Passport loyalty program one of the best programs for redeeming points for free hotel nights at a reasonable rate.
+And Hyatt’s World of Hyatt loyalty program one of the best programs for redeeming points for free hotel nights at a reasonable rate.

 The primary reason Hyatt stands out from among a wide range of hotel chain offerings is that its footprint, or number of hotels, is not as great as many of its competitors.